A Computational Analysis of Strategic Nominations: Modeling Equilibrium and Complexity in Organizational Elections: Hardness and Counterexamples

-In~\cite{LLC2021}, it has been shown that the egoistic two-party election game always has a PSNE if a linear function or the softmax function is adopted as the monotone WP function.
-One might be curious about whether the egoistic property is sufficient for such an election game of \emph{three or more parties} to possess a PSNE.
-Unfortunately, we find game instances as counterexamples, which imply that the egoistic election game of three or more parties does not always have a PSNE (see Table~\ref{tab:NoPSNE_softmax}).
-Indeed, party player $\mathcal{P}_3$ has a dominant strategy $x_{3,1}$ since $r_{3,(i,j,1)}>r_{3,(i,j,2)}$ for any $i,j\in \{1,2\}$.
-Then, the game instance resembles a two-party election game instance yet there is a deviation-cycle, which shows that a PSNE does not exist (see Fig.~\ref{fig:deviation_example}).
-Note that the two-party election game using softmax function as the monotone WP function has been guaranteed to have a PSNE~\cite{LLC2021}.
-Unlike the two-party election game case, the increase of winning probability mass due to an unilateral strategy deviation of~$\mathcal{P}_1$ contributes to the decrease of winning probability mass of both~$\mathcal{P}_2$ and $\mathcal{P}_3$.
+Lin et al.~\cite{LLC2021} has shown that the egoistic two-party election game always admits a PSNE if a linear function or the softmax function is adopted as the monotone WP function.
+One might be curious about whether the egoistic property is sufficient for such an election game of \emph{three or more groups} to admit a PSNE.
+Unfortunately, we find game instances as counterexamples, which imply that the egoistic election game of three or more groups does not always admit a PSNE (see Table~\ref{tab:NoPSNE_BT} and Table~\ref{tab:NoPSNE_softmax}).
+Indeed, consider the game instance in Table~\ref{tab:NoPSNE_BT}, group player $\mathcal{P}_2$ must play strategy $x_{2,2}$ since $r_2(i,2,j) > r_2(i,1,j)$ for any $(i,j)\in\{1,2\}^2$.
+Hence any PSNE must have $\mathcal{P}_2$ playing $x_{2,2}$.
+Yet, we can observe the strategy deviation cycle shown in Fig.~\ref{fig:deviation_example_01}.
+Similarly, consider the game instance in Table~\ref{tab:NoPSNE_softmax}, group player $\mathcal{P}_3$ has a dominant strategy $x_{3,1}$ since $r_{3,(i,j,1)}>r_{3,(i,j,2)}$ for any $(i,j)\in \{1,2\}^2$.
+Then, the game instance resembles a two-party election game instance, yet there is also a deviation-cycle, which shows that a PSNE does not exist in this instance (see Fig.~\ref{fig:deviation_example_02}).
+Note that the two-party election game using the softmax function as the monotone WP function has been guaranteed to have a PSNE~\cite{LLC2021}.
+Unlike the two-party election game case, the increase of winning probability mass due to a unilateral strategy deviation of~$\mathcal{P}_1$ contributes to the decrease of winning probability mass of both~$\mathcal{P}_2$ and $\mathcal{P}_3$.
 Hence, the analysis in~\cite{LLC2021} does not apply herein.